How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 The setup might sound complicated, but it’s actually simple to do.
 Follow along step by step:

-Step 1: Add a Checkbox Element
+Step 1: Add the Checkbox Element First

 Start by adding a checkbox element.
 Set the title to “Add Custom Logo?” and make sure there’s only one option.
 For pricing, choose a fixed amount as an additional fee.